The Pensions Regulator - 07.01.2015

 Keeping appropriate records will help employers to stay compliant.
 The type of matters of which employers should keep a record include: pension scheme opt-out requests employers receive from employees who have been auto enrolled and all company and employee information that employers have used to auto enrol a business at its staging/duties start date.

 In conclusion, it is vital that employers get workplace pensions and auto enrolment right otherwise the penalties that employers could face are very substantial.
 Becoming and staying compliant with workplace pensions will require time, money and effort but being issued with a penalty will cost a lot more.
-Our platform will track your business' progress throughout the auto enrolment process, and beyond, for free.
+Our platform will track your business' progress throughout the auto enrolment process, and beyond.

 To learn more about workplace pensions, please visit our Knowledge Bank.